kubernetes/test-infra/prow/inrepoconfig.md

 # Inrepoconfig

-Inrepoconfig is a Prow feature that allows versioning Presubmit jobs in the same repository that also holds the code.
+Inrepoconfig is a Prow feature that allows versioning Presubmit and Postsubmit jobs in the same repository that also holds the code.
 If enabled, Prow will use both the centrally-defined jobs and the ones defined in the code repository.
 The latter ones are dynamically loaded on-demand.